Gallery

 Mona, the Museum of Old and New Art, is Australia’s largest privately owned gallery and museum.
 Showcasing the diverse collection of its owner, Tasmanian gambler David Walsh, the collection ranges from ancient Egyptian funerary objects to modernist masterpieces and international contemporary art.
 Since opening in 2011, visitors have been drawn to Mona’s picturesque site on the banks of the River Derwent, which also features luxury accommodation, a restaurant, vineyard and winery; amongst other things.

-Begin your day by taking Mona’s MR-1 Fast Ferry from Hobart’s Brooke Street Pier to Mona at 9:30.
+Begin your day by taking Mona’s MR-1 Fast Ferry from Hobart’s Brooke Street Pier to Mona.
 Entry to the museum is included in your tour, giving you free reign to explore its permanent collection and an array of blockbuster exhibitions.
 Check the website to see what’s on: mona.net.au.

 After your art fix, wander up to the Wine Bar and watch the winemakers at work.
 Enjoy a charcuterie plate (or a seasonal vegetarian option) and fresh house-baked bread, all matched with a glass of wine from Moorilla’s Muse or Praxis Series.